4 Potential Benefits Of Drinking Warm Water & Lemon

 Why does temperature matter for warm water with lemon?

-If you choose to steep the entire lemon, remember to buy organic or thoroughly wash the lemon peels with soap and water.
-This will help to remove any pesticides that may have been sprayed on the fruit.
+If you choose to steep the entire lemon, try to buy organic or thoroughly wash the lemon peels with soap and water.
+This will help to remove any pesticides that may be present on the fruit.